 After your morning stroll through nature, make your way to Pontefract’s Aspire @ the Park and hire a bicycle (there are tons of other sports activities you can try at Aspire @ the Park, but that’s a guide for another time).
 Cycle through the park, and then down into Featherstone until you arrive at Mill Pond Meadow.
 It’s not one of the district’s largest parks, but it’s a nice destination to cycle to because it’s the home of the Featherstone War Horse.
 This memorial sculpture was unveiled in 2018 to commemorate the 353 soldiers from Featherstone killed in WWI.
 Created by internationally renowned artists Cod Steaks, the sculpture was designed to create a place of peace, remembrance and reflection and is sited in a local nature reserve.
 After your own moments of tranquillity and contemplation, return your bike to Pontefract and get some lunch while you’re there.

 Pontefract’s proliferation of cute cafes make it the perfect place to break for lunch.
-Try Blondies Brewhouse and Bakes, DJ’s Patisserie or Maud’s Cafe to get something tasty and filling in delightful surroundings, before travelling to your next destination.
+Try Blondies Brewhouse and Bakes or DJ’s Patisserie to get something tasty and filling in delightful surroundings, before travelling to your next destination.

 In the afternoon, we’re going to Pugneys Country Park.
 One of the district’s largest country parks, Pugneys’ best feature is its enormous central lakes.
 The silvery waters of the smaller lake, sheltered by shady woodland, are a haven for wildlife, home to numerous bird species all year round.